+Casa Gorgacce, located in Tuscany, was bought by friends and Dilys and David bought another villa, Casa del Lupo, just over the border in Umbria (both now sold).
 Most of our rental villas are in or near to, the beautiful Niccone Valley that straddles the Tuscany Umbria border.
 The Niccone Valley is dotted with the ancient castles of Reschio, Sorbello, Lisciano Niccone, Pierle and Migianella.
 The Niccone Valley and the Tuscany Umbria border is a fantastic place to holiday in a self catering villa.

 The area is in beautiful countryside, dotted with farmhouses, palazzi and classic hill top towns, as well as being near to the major artistic centres of central Italy.
 Cortona, an unspoilt medieval hill town with its origins in Etruscan history is close by as is Perugia, Umbria’s beautiful capital city.
 The Tuscan towns of Florence, Siena, Arezzo, Cortona, Montepulciano are easily reached, as are the Umbrian towns of Perugia, Assisi, Gubbio, Spoleto, Todi and Orvieto.
 The towns of the Upper Tiber Valley (San Sepolcro, Anghiari, Città di Castello, Montone and Umbertide) and Lake Trasimeno are also nearby.
 Using a rental villa on the Tuscan Umbrian border as a base, even Rome can be visited on a day trip by train.